medic/cht-docs/content/en/apps/guides/data/analytics/building-dbt-models.md

 ## Views vs. Incremental Tables

-There are two options for how to build models using dbt; views and 'incremental tables'; see a full description in the dbt documentation [here](https://docs.getdbt.com/docs/build/materializations).
+There are two options for building models using DBT: _views_ and _incremental tables_; see a full description [in the DBT documentation](https://docs.getdbt.com/docs/build/materializations).
-In short, views are normal SQL views, and incremental tables are actual tables, which are periodically udpated as new data is created.
+In short, views are normal SQL views, and incremental tables are actual tables, which are periodically updated as new data is created.

-For cht dbt models, it is generally preferred to start with views; views are always up to date and do not require a full refresh when changed.
+For CHT DBT models, it is generally preferred to start with views.
+Views are always up to date and do not require a full refresh when changed.
-However, it is not possible to index the columns of views, and views built on top of other views can cause performance issues.
+However, indexing the columns of views is impossible, and views built on top of other views can cause performance issues.

-To convert a view to an incremental table, change the materialization to 'incremental' and add a condition to the WHERE clause:
+To convert a view to an incremental table, change the materialization to `incremental` and add a condition to the `WHERE` clause:

 ```sql
 {{